chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 But first, a basic explanation of the goal of chess.
 The way to win the game of chess is to checkmate the opponent's king.
 Checkmate means that you are attacking the king and it has nowhere to move to escape and would be captured on the next turn.
 I will show examples of what this looks like later on.

-For now, I intend to teach you the basic rules of how each piece moves by isolating them from the other pieces and highlighting the empty squares they can move to by highlighting those squares in green.
+For now, I intend to teach you the basic rules of how each piece moves by isolating them from the other pieces and highlighting the empty squares by coloring those squares in green.
 Just think "green means go," as in a traffic light.

 Below is a picture of what the chessboard typically looks like if you are playing a computer chess program.
 This picture shows how the pieces are arranged.
 The chess set used is called Merida, and it is one of the piece sets available on lichess.org, where I play chess online.